lbod/delite-tutorial-old/beginner.md

 in a browser to see what's been created.
 We'll build upon this example HTML as we progress in the tutorial.

-Note that we just accepted the default names the `yo` generator created for us.
 In case there's any confusion, the module name created `TitleWidget` bears no relation to the custom element name i.e. `title-widget`, the module `TitleWidget` registers the custom element tag name `title-widget`.

-    blurb about using dcl here? i.e. using requirejs we include dcl and delite/register which allows us to create a class via a module.
-It needs to be explained briefly but hint that you could do it inline in the page, not using a module.

 ---